 The following examples of Budgeting provide an understanding of the different types of budget that an organization can prepare.
 Budgeting is a process of creating an investment idea and objectives budgeting is the allocation of various investments through various departments of the company.
 Every company has a limited or a rationalized budget through which the company needs to prioritize and rationalize their budget allocation criteria.
 The company has to make a list of departments or project the company needs to undertake and need to keep its focus on the things which need immediate capital or capital inflow in order to operate.

 Budgeting is a very important process and exercise in every organization in the world and budgeting should be looked at as of paramount importance.
 A budget is a tool that is used by the internal management of the company and is not often required by the external parties of the company.
 There are two major parts of the budget which is static budget and flexible budget.
-Static Budget is static in nature and does not change frequently whereas the flexible budget is a flexible budget which changes frequently in amount and in priority.
+A static Budget is static in nature and does not change frequently whereas a flexible budget is a flexible budget that changes frequently in amount and in priority.